 - The parameter is a constant. - The user has the right to change this parameter. - The parameter can be changed in the display.
-For user-defined displays in particular, this means that in the display editor... - ... the parameter of the display has been added from the tab Export values as <Device> Parameter (and not as <Device> Export value). - ... for this parameter, the checkbox shown parameter may be edited on screen is selected. - This checkbox can only be selected for parameters in user-defined displays and, depending on the device type, in selected standard displays. - ... the parameterization was transferred to the device by a user with the right Modify displays.
+For user-defined displays in particular, this means that in the display editor... - ... the parameter of the display has been added from the tab Export values as <Device> Parameter (and not as <Device> Export value).

+- ... the parameterization was transferred to the device by a user with the right Modify displays.

-For a detailed example of use ⇒ section 10.3.8 How do I change parameters directly on the device using the example of a user-defined display? (p.
-142)
+For a detailed example of use \Rightarrow 10.3.7 How do I change parameters directly on the device using the example of a user-defined display? (p.
+152).

-10.3.8 How do I change parameters directly on the device using the example of a user-defined display?
+10.3.7 How do I change parameters directly on the device using the example of a user-defined display?